wellpro-paul/med-interviewer/readme.md

 # Conversational Medical Intake App (Prototype)

-This is a local prototype of a conversational medical intake app.
+This is a prototype of a conversational medical intake app.
 It uses a chat interface powered by an LLM (OpenAI or Gemini) to interview patients in natural language using questionnaires defined in FHIR Questionnaire JSON.
+It runs locally using Node, vite and the local browser.

 ## Features
 - Multi-page app with navigation: